mattmakai/fullstackpython.com/source/content/pages/operating-systems.rst

 :slug: operating-systems
 :sort-order: 03

-The operating system runs on the server or virtual server and controls access to computing resources.
+An operating system runs on the server or virtual server and controls access to computing resources.
 The only recommended operating system for production Python web stack deployments is Linux.
 There are several Linux distributions commonly used for running production servers.
 Ubuntu